-Beef back ribs are the bones that the rib roast or rib-eye steaks come off of and they typically don’t have much meat on them.
+Beef back ribs are the bones that the rib roast or rib eye steaks come off of and they typically don’t have much meat on them.
 You’ll often see them in abundance around Christmas and New Year’s when people are buying a lot of rib roasts.
-They’re usually pretty cheap, and that’s a good thing because, like I said, there just isn’t much meat on them.
+They’re usually pretty cheap, and that’s a good thing because there just isn’t much meat on them.
 And the meat needs a lot of cooking to make it tender.
-But when it’s cooked right, it’s really good meat, so it’s worth the effort.
-Wrapping the ribs in foil is essential to get them tender.
-If you’re the adventurous type, add a half cup of strongly brewed coffee to the package when you wrap the ribs.
-I think you’ll find it to be a pleasant surprise.
-Beef back ribs typically come in 4-to-6 bone pieces.
-You’ll need at least a pound of meat (2 to 3 bones) per person.–Ray Lampe
+But when it’s cooked according to the technique below, it’s tremendously magnificent meat.
+Beef back ribs typically come in 4- to 6-rib chunks.
+You’ll need at least 2 to 3 ribs per person.

 Barbecued Beef Back Ribs Recipe

-- 3/4 cup raw sugar, such as Sugar In The Raw
+- 3/4 cup raw or turbinado sugar, such as Sugar In The Raw

 - 1/4 to 1/2 cup salt, depending on your tolerance for the stuff